jumanasaif/PetCuddles_GP_Web/README.md

 **This project is a Graduation Project submitted in partial fulfillment of the requirements for the degree of Bachelor of Computer Engineering at An-Najah National University.**

-**PetCuddles** is a comprehensive web and mobile platform for pet care, designed to support pet owners, clinics, veterinarians, and shops in Palestine.
+**PetCuddles** is a comprehensive web and mobile platform for pet care, designed to support pet owners, clinics, and shops in Palestine.
 This repository contains the **web version** of the platform, which offers features such as pet health tracking, clinic services, AI-based analysis, appointment booking, adoption, and more — all within a unified system that enhances pet care accessibility and organization.

 ---

 ## 📚 Features

+**We have 5 type of accounts : pet owner, shop, clinic, doctor and admin account**

 ### For Pet Owners
 - Create and manage pet profiles (images, age, breed, weight, etc.)